fikebr/img_catalog_tui/docs/PRD.md

 ### Menu Structure
 1. **Folder Operations**
    - Scan: Analyze folder structure and organize images
-   - Index: Generate index of images and create index.json and index.html
+   - Index: Generate index of images and create index.json and index.html with interactive gallery view

 2. **Image Set Operations**
    - HTML: Create an HTML report of the imageset